01 Apr What is Terrazzo?

 Cementitious Terrazzo Systems

 Cementitious systems include Monolithic Terrazzo where the ½” terrazzo topping is bonded directly to a new or existing concrete slab.
 Panels are then poured within the directly bonded metal L angled divider strips.

-Sand Cushion Terrazzo, which is where the terrazzo is poured over a wire-reinforced 2 1/2”- 3” mud bed (low slump) of sand and cement mixture that is also installed by the terrazzo workers.
+Sand Cushion Terrazzo, which is where the material is poured over a wire-reinforced 2 1/2”- 3” mud bed (low slump) of sand and cement mixture that is also installed by the contractors.
 While the mud bed is still soft the standard straight metal divider strips are partially embedded in the mud bed wherever there is to be a joint or a color change.
-Underneath the mud bed is an isolation sheet on top of a 1/8” sand dusting creating a floating floor which allows for horizontal movement in the building, thus practically eliminating the possibility of cracking.
+Underneath the mud bed is an isolation sheet on top of a 1/8” sand dusting creating a floating floor that allows for horizontal movement in the building, thus practically eliminating the possibility of cracking.
 The Sand Cushion system requires the building to have 3” recessed concrete slab to accommodate for flooring elevations.

 Rustic Terrazzo, also known as Washed Terrazzo, is typically an exterior application with its slip-resistant textured finish.
 In lieu of grinding and polishing the finish is achieved by lightly washing away some of the cement before curing exposing the marble, granite and or quartz aggregate.
 Rustic systems can be installed either in a monolithic or a bonded mud bed application.